Third Macedonian War: Preparations

-Many senators were pleased with the diplomatic achievements of the commissioners when they arrived to Rome.
-However, the older senators disapproved of the new policy of diplomacy, which they saw as not true to the honour and courage of the character of the Romans and called for military action.
-As a result, 50 ships were sent to Greece and 2,000 troops were sent to occupy Larissa, the capital of Thessaly, to prevent Perseus from garrisoning the city.
-The ambassadors of Perseus arrived in Rome to argue for peace.
-The senate was not persuaded by the arguments and they were ordered to leave Rome.
+Many senators were pleased with the commissioners' diplomatic achievements.
+However, the older senators disapproved of the new policy of diplomacy, which they saw as not reflecting Romans' honour and courage and called for military action.
+As a result, 50 ships were sent to Greece and 2,000 troops were sent to occupy Larissa, the capital of Thessaly, to prevent Perseus from garrisoning it.
+Perseus' ambassadors arrived in Rome to argue for peace.
+The senate was not persuaded and they were ordered to leave Rome.

-Gaius Lucretius, the commander of the fleet, set off with 40 ships.
+Fleet commander Gaius Lucretius set off with 40 ships.
 He received ten vessels from allies in southern Illyria at Dyrrhachium (modern Durrës, Albania) and 54 light vessels from Gentius, which he assumed had been assembled for the Romans.
-He reached Cephallania (Cephalonia, an island in the Ionic Sea) where he was joined by seven ships from the Roman allies.
-He then went to the island of Corfu.
-The consul crossed the sea from Italy and encamped with his force near Apollonia, on the western coast of Greece.
+He reached Cephallania (Cephalonia, an island in the Ionic Sea) where he was joined by seven ships from Roman allies.
+He then went to Corfu.
+The consul crossed the sea from Italy and encamped with his force near Apollonia.

-Perseus assembled his whole army at Citium, a Macedonian town.
+Perseus assembled his whole army at Citium.
 He had 39,000 infantry, half of which were phalanxes (heavy infantry).
-There were 3,000 Cretans, 3,000 men from Agrianes, Paeonia and Parstrymonia (a Thracian area around the River Strymon, in modern Bulgaria), 3,000 Thracians, 2,000 Gauls and 500 men from various Greek states.
-There were also 3,000 Macedonian cavalry and 1,000 Thracian cavalry.
+The force included 3,000 Cretans, 3,000 men from Agrianes, Paeonia and Parstrymonia (a Thracian area around the River Strymon, in modern Bulgaria), 3,000 Thracians, 2,000 Gauls, 3,000 Macedonian cavalry, 1,000 Thracian cavalry, and 500 men from various Greek states.